Orpere/ansible/README.md

 # Roles Infrastructure Clovrlabs

 we use molecule to develop and test our roles please check my setup if you are interested in have the same on [repository](https://github.com/Orpere/molecule-setup)

-- [ ] SAMBAs3 (samba server)
+- [x] SAMBAs3 (samba server).